 September kicked off with Dragon Con and proved to be a pretty productive reading (and listening!) month.
 I’ve also kind of become obsessed with audio dramas.

-• The Crimson Campaign by Brian McClellan: Much as the title suggests, the second book of the Powder Mage series mostly follows a war between nations.
+- The Crimson Campaign by Brian McClellan: Much as the title suggests, the second book of the Powder Mage series mostly follows a war between nations.
 In my opinion, it was a much stronger story than the first book…and yet I wasn’t as fond of this one.
 There’s not a lot of forward plot momentum and the female characters were somewhat disappointing.
 That said, it was a fast paced action romp with some really freakin’ cool scenes.

-• How NOT to Write a Novel by Howard Mittelmark & Sandra Newan: As an elaborate procrastinator aspiring writer, I’ve been slowly working my way through several writing advice books.
+elaborate procrastinatoraspiring writer, I’ve been slowly working my way through several writing advice books.
 This one was a bit different, offering advice on how NOT to write and avoid being published by pointing out 200 common mistakes most unpublished writers make.
-There was a lot of great advice in this book, though there was a huge amount of fluff in the form of example scenes written to showcase extreme examples of each mistake.
+There was a lot of great advice in this book, though there was a huge amount of fluff in the form of example scenes written to showcase extreme examples of each mistake. - The Witch Who Came In From the Cold by Lindsay Smith & Max Gladstone: Holy shit, y’all, this was incredible.
+Curious to see how an all-star team of writers tackle cold war espionage and underground magic?
+This is for you.
+Full review to come soon!

-• Death March by Phil Tucker: This was my first LitRPG and a hell of a good time.
+- Death March by Phil Tucker: This was my first LitRPG and a hell of a good time.
 Vikas Adams narrates the audio and he’s as amazing as he always is.
 This book should come with an important warning for prospective readers: Keep snacks and water nearby because you will not be leaving the world of Euphoria Online willingly.

-• Nightmare Keep by Phil Tucker: A strong followup to Death March, as evidenced by the fact that I had to start it immediately after finishing the first book.
+- Nightmare Keep by Phil Tucker: A strong followup to Death March, as evidenced by the fact that I had to start it immediately after finishing the first book.
 It’s the sign of a great book when I pop in my headphones, blink twice, and find that the audio is done.
 It really does suck you in and fly by.

-• Justice League: No Justice by Scott Snyder: A fun teamup that pits various groups of superheroes and supervillains against cosmic world-devouring entities.
+- Justice League: No Justice by Scott Snyder: A fun teamup that pits various groups of superheroes and supervillains against cosmic world-devouring entities.
 I enjoyed the banter between characters, but with so many present none had more than a line or two of dialogue to shine.

-• The Mechanical by Ian Tregillis: Another amazing read.
+- The Mechanical by Ian Tregillis: Another amazing read.
 How are people not talking about this more?
 Imagine a late 19th century alternate history where Asimoov’s robots are reimagined as alchemical sentient machines.
 Full review to come soon!

 Since I’ve fallen in love with the audio drama medium, expect to see a lot of audio drama reviews from me in the near future.
 For now, I want to highlight one that isn’t spec-fic:

-• 36 Questions by Two-Up Productions (yes the same team behind Limetown): A podcast musical starring the absurdly talented Jessie Shelton and Jonathan Groff (of Hamilton, Frozen, and Mindhunter fame).
+- 36 Questions by Two-Up Productions (yes the same team behind Limetown): A podcast musical starring the absurdly talented Jessie Shelton and Jonathan Groff (of Hamilton, Frozen, and Mindhunter fame).
 A touching romance following a couple who attempt to save their marriage by asking each other 36 Questions.
 The whole musical is only 2.5 hours long and it has amazing music, comedy, and gut-punch feels.

 Next month I intend to read some horror!
 I know next to nothing about the genre but am looking forward to exploring it.